Basil I: Foreign affairs

 Emperor Basil's reign was marked by the troublesome ongoing war with the heretical Paulicians, centered on Tephrike on the upper Euphrates, who rebelled, allied with the Arabs, and raided as far as Nicaea, sacking Ephesus.
 Basil's general, Christopher, defeated the Paulicians in 872, and the death of their leader, Chrysocheir, led to the definite subjection of their state.
 Basil was the first Byzantine emperor since Constans II (r.
 641–668) to pursue an active policy to restore the Empire's power in the West.
 Basil allied with Holy Roman Emperor Louis II (r.
 850–875) against the Arabs and sent a fleet of 139 ships to clear the Adriatic Sea of their raids.
 With Byzantine help, Louis II captured Bari from the Arabs in 871.
 The city eventually became Byzantine territory in 876.
-However, the Byzantine position on Sicily deteriorated, and Syracuse fell to the Emirate of Sicily in 878.
+However, the Byzantine position in Sicily deteriorated, and Syracuse fell to the Emirate of Sicily in 878.
 This was ultimately Basil's fault as he had diverted a relief fleet from Sicily to haul marble for a church instead.
 Although most of Sicily was lost, the general Nikephoros Phokas (the Elder) succeeded in taking Taranto and much of Calabria in 880.
 The successes in the Italian peninsula opened a new period of Byzantine domination there.
 Above all, the Byzantines were beginning to establish a strong presence in the Mediterranean Sea, and especially the Adriatic.